-Is usually short for runtime packers.
+Packer is usually short for runtime packers.
 It is also known as self-extracting archives, which is software that unpacks itself in memory when the “packed file” is executed.
-Sometimes, this technique is also called executable compression.
+Finally, this technique is also called executable compression.

-This type of compression is invented to make files smaller, so users wouldn’t have to unpack them manually before they could be executed.
-However, given the current size of portable media and internet speeds, the need for smaller files is not that urgent anymore.
-So when you see some packers being used nowadays, it is almost always for malicious purposes.
-In essence, to make reverse engineering more difficult, with the added benefit of a smaller footprint on the infected machine.
-For more information about this subject, have a look at the blog post, Explained: Packer, Crypter, and Protector
+This type of compression was invented to make files smaller so that users wouldn’t have to unpack them manually before they could be executed.
+However, given the current size of portable media and faster Internet speeds, the need for smaller files is not that urgent anymore.
+So when you see some packers being used nowadays, it is almost always for malicious purposes: to make reverse engineering more difficult, with the added benefit of a smaller footprint on the infected machine.
+For more information about this subject, have a look at the blog post Explained: Packer, Crypter, and Protector.